SIGNL: A Label-Efficient Audio Deepfake Detection System via Spectral-Temporal Graph Non-Contrastive Learning: Introduction

 \end{itemize}

-The rest of this paper is organized into the following sections.
-Section~\ref{sec:related} provides an overview of related works, including current GNNs for audio deepfake detection and contrastive learning on audio data.
-Section~\ref{sec:preliminaries} explains the notations and the problem we aim to solve.
-Section~\ref{sec:method} presents the details of our SIGNL for audio deepfake detection.
-We provide the experimental results and discussion in Section~\ref{sec:experiment} and conclude this work in Section~\ref{sec:conclusion}.
+The rest of this paper is organized as follows.
+Section~\ref{sec:related} gives an overview of related works, including current graph-based models for audio forensics, self-supervised learning for audio representation, and graph-based non-contrastive learning.
+Section~\ref{sec:preliminaries} introduces the notations and the problem we aim to solve.
+Section~\ref{sec:method} describes the details of our SIGNL for audio deepfake detection.
+We present the experimental results and discussion in Section~\ref{sec:experiment} and conclude the work in Section~\ref{sec:conclusion}.